-The Academy offers a 30% tuition discount for siblings enrolled in the same program or same online course, after the first student enrolled, as long as two or more siblings are enrolled in it.
+The Academy offers a 25% tuition discount for siblings enrolled in the same program or same online course, after the first student enrolled, as long as two or more siblings are enrolled in it.
 The first student is defined as the one with the highest tuition rate (usually the oldest sibling student).
-For example, if two siblings are enrolled in the Academy home school program (which is $250 for grades 1-12), the first student would be $250, the next sibling student(s) would be $ 175, each.
-Enrollment in the home school program does not entitle a sibling to the family discount [...]
+For example, if two siblings are enrolled in the Academy home school program (which is $250 for grades 1-12), the first student would be $250, the next sibling student(s) would be $187.50, each.
+A sibling enrolled in the Great Books program – any of the three tracks of it [...]

 The Academy allows parents to pick and choose whatever courses they wish, from whatever levels they wish.
 We believe this is a parental right, and duty.
 We do not believe every student should take every course we offer, neither all the time nor every year.
 There is a give-and-take in education, that is highly individualized, which is why it is called a co-operative art by Aristotle, like medicine and animal husbandry.
 If a doctor gave all sick folks the same remedy for every illness, many would die needlessly.
 Likewise, if a farmer gave all animals the same food, or the same [...]